hakanonal/hang-man-ai/docs/Journal.md

   - I did also play notebook and integrated to be played in google colab.
 Read the readme.

 - Ok! now I got an idea when I was cheking [this](<https://en.wikipedia.org/wiki/Hangman_(game)>) page there was saying about the recourence of the english letters.
 So I thought maybe I can experiment the histogram of the letters in the word-list data that I have created.

   - Yes the histogram is ready. as expected a e i words are very popular but suprasinglly oöuü is way below the list. also l is the 3rd most use letter.
 Very interestinig.
 Should I implement my standart agent just in porder with the letters appeared here?

+  #### 02.08.2021

+  - Let's begin to construct the metrics.
+    - config parameter has been added to environment